ColinGilbert/polyvox/documentation/TextureMapping.rst

 3D texture slices
 -----------------
-The idea here is similar to the texture atlas approach, but rather than packing texture side-by-side in an atlas they are instead packed as slices in a 3D texture.
+The idea here is similar to the texture atlas approach, but rather than packing textures side-by-side in an atlas they are instead packed as slices in a 3D texture.
 We haven't actually tested this but in theory it may have a couple of benefits.
 Firstly, it simplifies the addressing of the texture as there is no need to offset/scale the UV coordinates, and the W coordinate (the slice index) can be more easily computed from the material identifier.
 Secondly, a single volume texture will usually be able to hold more texels than a single 2D texture (for example, 512x512x512 is bigger than 4096x4096).
 Lastly, it should simplify the filtering problem as packed textures are no longer tiled and so should wrap correctly.

 However, MIP mapping will probably be more complex than the texture atlas case because even the first MIP level will involve combining adjacent slices.
 Volume textures are also not so widely supported and may be particularly problematic on mobile hardware.